-Ramping rate limitation on wind farms are shown to maintain system security during fast and large upward ramping events, resulting in unexpected excess energy in the system, both during low wind speed conditions (during a fast increase in wind speeds) and storm conditions (a re-activation after a storm cutoff).
+Ramping rate limitation on wind farms are needed to maintain system security during fast and large upward ramping events, resulting in unexpected excess energy in the system, both during low wind speed conditions (during a fast increase in wind speeds) and storm conditions (a re-activation after a storm cutoff).

 While the frequency and the impact of the latter should already be reduced with the High Wind Speed capabilities, it is shown by Elia that a ramp rate limitation is indispensable to manage excess generation.
 The ramp rate limitation requires new farms to limit their upward ramp by reacting to a close-to-real-time signal sent by Elia when the system faces large excess of energy (represented by the LFC block imbalance).
-Note that today, the re-activation after storms is also coordinated bilaterally between each park and Elia.
+Note that today, the re-activation after storms is already coordinated bilaterally between each park and Elia.
 With the additional 3.5 GW to be installed, a "park by park" coordination cannot be sustained from an operational point of view.
-Note that existing wind farms will be allowed to choose between either keeping today's cut-in coordination regime22 or switching to the ramp rate limitation regime.
+Note that existing wind parks will be allowed to choose between either keeping today's cut-in coordination regime or switching to the ramp rate limitation regime.

-It is important to note that as long as the LFC block imbalance remains under a reasonable threshold, e.g., remaining under a positive instantaneous LFC block imbalance of 500 MW, the farms remain free to inject their available power without any intervention from Elia.
-This means that the market maintains all means to balance their portfolio and avoid the activation of the ramp rate limitation by Elia.
+It is important to note that as long as the LFC block imbalance remains under a reasonable threshold, e.g., remaining under a positive instantaneous LFC block imbalance of 500 MW, the wind farms remain free to inject their available power without any intervention from Elia.
+The choice for triggering the measure on LFC block level and not on LFC Area level ensures to minimize activations (e.g. during situations with onshore shortages) but also enables potential activations where the offshore parks are balanced (e.g. during situations with onshore excesses).
+This will need to be monitored during operation and the trigger will need to be reconsidered if negative effects are observed.
+In any case, the market maintains the incentive to balance their portfolio and avoid the activation of the ramp rate limitation by Elia.
 If the ramp rate limitation must nevertheless be activated by Elia during a large system excess, the imbalance price is typically low and might even be negative.
-During such conditions, the financial impact of losing the positive imbalance revenues remain limited and can even be to the advantage of the wind park.
+During such conditions, the financial impact of losing the positive imbalance revenues remains limited and can even be to the advantage of the wind park.